The imperative form of a verb or adjective is the 命令形. However, there are other patterns that make commands.

 Intonation Note: You can also use the non-past form with a high intonation and force to make a command.
 Ex. さっさと食べる!
 (East fast!)

-So, when is the 命令形 appropriate?
-It can be used when commanding training or exercise sessions.
-It's used among guys.
-It's also used to superior man to an underling.
+The 命令形 can be used when commanding training/exercise sessions.
+It is also used heavily among men, especially by superiors to underlings.
 It is also used when cheering for sporting events.
 It is also used when you have to be brief like during in an emergency and in traffic signs.
-All of this applies for the negative imperative as well.
+All these situations apply to the negative imperative as well.

 It says to press this button in the instruction manual.